Three actions

 Example activity [1]

-Description Ban on smoking during working hours Challenge The smoking rate is in the 30% range, higher than the national average, with the rate being especially high among employees who work outside the office.
+Description Ban on smoking during working hours Challenge The smoking rate in 2016 was in the 30% range but continues to be higher than the national average despite a gradual decline.
 Details - In an effort to prevent passive smoking, action is being taken to reduce smoking by 1% annually, to below 20% by 2030, as in the SDGs

 - Introduced progressively, beginning in April 2019